bxiaoo/msmacro-app/docus/10_CALIBRATION_SYSTEM.md

 ---

+**📋 STATUS UPDATE (Nov 9, 2025)**: Despite the known issues below, a successful production-ready calibration was completed on Nov 9, 2025, achieving 100% detection rate on 20-sample validation dataset.
+The calibration results have been manually documented and integrated into the codebase defaults.
+See `FINAL_CALIBRATION_RESULTS_2025-11-09.md` for details.

+The issues below remain open but did not prevent successful calibration in practice.

+---

 ### Issue 2: Calibration Not Auto-Saved to Disk

-**Severity**: HIGH (data loss on daemon restart)
+**Severity**: HIGH (data loss on daemon restart) **Status as of Nov 9**: ⚠️ UNVERIFIED - Nov 9 calibration was manually saved/integrated into code defaults

 **Location**: `webui/src/components/CalibrationWizard.jsx` (After line 194)